 The Sustainability Differential (SD) is a mandatory additional cash payment made to certified producers over and above the market price of the commodity.
 Sustainability Investments (SI) are mandatory cash or in-kind investments from buyers of Rainforest Alliance Certified products to certified producers for the specific purpose of helping them meet the Farm Requirements of the Sustainable Agriculture Standard.

-A step-by-step, brand-led approach to transforming tea supply chains
+Shared responsibility in the tea sector: An incremental, brand-led approach to transforming tea supply chains

-The brand owner is the market actor who connects most strongly with consumers.
-Today brand owners often make investments into sustainable supply chains and make claims to demonstrate their commitment to achieving specific corporate sustainability goals.
+Through these discussions we recognized that because investments and premiums are the exception and not the norm, and that there is pressure on prices, transforming tea supply chains must happen in incremental steps.
+It also became clear during these consultations that tea brands—particularly retail ones— have a key role to play in advancing a shared responsibility approach and stand to benefit greatly from it.
+Brand owners connect most strongly with consumers.
+Often, their investment in sustainable supply chains allows them to make claims and demonstrate their commitment to achieving specific corporate sustainability goals.
 The brand owner is also the market actor who benefits from displaying the Rainforest Alliance seal on pack, online, or making certified sourcing claims on company materials and websites.

 Companies that source Rainforest Alliance Certified tea can make certified sourcing claims about their SD and SI payments on their website and company materials.
 In turn, consumers can connect with these claims and support sourcing practices that reflect their values.
 This brand-led approach also allows other supply chain actors, such as retailers, to directly contribute to farm improvements and farmer livelihoods in the shape of payments through their manufacturers and packers.

 For general questions about our shared responsibility approach, please refer to our explainer on shared responsibility.